testl0/current-time-bringer/README.md

 If your system is offline, an error message will be returned:

 ```
-{data: {message: '{"color": "red", "fallback": "Can\'t get current time; it looks like the system\'s offline.", "translate": "message.current_time_bringer.failed", "type": "translatable"}'}}
+{data: {message: '{"color": "red", "fallback": "Can\'t fetch current date and time; it looks like the system\'s offline.", "translate": "message.current_time_bringer.failed", "type": "translatable"}'}}
 ```

-**Note:** Fetching the current time can only be performed once per session.
-To fetch the current time again, you must rejoin the world or restart the server.
+**Note:** Fetching the current date and time can only be performed once per session.
+To fetch the current date and time again, you must rejoin the world or restart the server.

 ## Time Zone